vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - STOP using the lang parameter.
 - accept-language header value MUST be in ll_CC format. , where ll is a two-letter language code, and CC is a two-letter country code.
-- When accept-language header is missing or has an incorrect value, return the message in en_US
+- When accept-language header is missing or has an incorrect value, return the message in en_US (or the default locale configured)

 ## Risks and Drawbacks